 You’re running an older version of the WooCommerce database compared to the plugin version you have active and need to update to the latest.
 More info at: How to Update WooCommerce – Data update notice.

-If you notice product variations, tax rates, and other large data sets not saving, see solutions at: Problems with large amounts of data not saving (variations, rates, etc).
+If you notice product variations, tax rates, and other large data sets not saving, see solutions at Problems with large amounts of data not saving (variations, rates, etc).

-If you found a bug in the core WooCommerce plugin (not an extension) that persists after performing the above troubleshooting steps, report it to our developers at the WooCommerce GitHub repository.
+If you have found a bug in the core WooCommerce plugin (not an extension) that persists after performing the above troubleshooting steps, report it to our developers at the WooCommerce GitHub repository.

 We have Documentation that covers all our plugins, extensions, and themes in detail.
 We put a lot of effort into improving content and making it easier to navigate.